MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-lineage-overview.md

 ### Interact with elements and act

-You can click on any element in the graph to highlight its related items, while the rest of the graph is dimmed out, making it easier to focus on specific relationships.
-For tables and external tables, additional options are available, such as querying the table, creating a Power BI report based on the table, and more
+You can select on any element in the graph to highlight its related items, while the rest of the graph is dimmed out, making it easier to focus on specific relationships.
+For tables and external tables, more options are available, such as querying the table, creating a Power BI report based on the table, and more

 ### Track record ingestion